 Received ideas, the main obstacles to the fight against light pollution

-Despite all these negative consequences, some actors are reluctant to reduce their lighting.
-In question ?
+Despite all these negative consequences, some actors are reluctant to reduce their exposure.
+The cause?
 Prejudices, which make them fear (wrongly) the increase in the following facts.

 Burglaries